TerseTears/tyecon/README.md

 * [x] Modify printing of `convoke` functions as well and include list of functions and arguments or something.
 * [ ] TODO Need to decide on how to read function argument transformations from a file and what file format (likely yaml) to use for this purpose.
 * [ ] TODO Need to decide on coupling or decoupling of standard interfaces with the project.
 Preference being decoupling and keeping the package as general as possible.
-* [ ] TODO Post-processing part seems unnecessary in most cases as we'd need the whole object most times.
+* [x] TODO Post-processing part seems unnecessary in most cases as we'd need the whole object most times.
 Replace it with optional post-processing and abandon formula syntax.
 * [ ] TODO Use `parsnip` and `broom` themselves to write the unifying interface specifications.
 * [ ] TODO Write tests for conflate
 * [ ] TODO QoL allow supplying custom arguments with `c()`, e.g. `stan_glm = c(chains=5, iter=500)`.
+* [ ] Instead of just one `pipem` operator, have a pipe that sort of broadcasts any other pipe by the `%>.%` syntax for instance.
+This would help ggplot.
+Or just do the same for ggplot `%+.%`.

 ## License